awsdocs/amazon-workdocs-administration-guide/doc_source/troubleshooting.md

 ## Need to deploy Amazon WorkDocs Drive or Amazon WorkDocs Companion to multiple users<a name="deploy-multiple"></a>

 Deploy to multiple users in an enterprise by using group policy\.
 For more information, see [Identity and access management for Amazon WorkDocs](security-iam.md)\.
+For specific information about deploying Amazon WorkDocs Drive to multiple users, see [Deploying Amazon WorkDocs Drive to multiple computers](mass-deploy-drive.md)\.

 ## Online editing isn't working<a name="online-editing"></a>